Jacksons Indoor Track

 Jacksons Indoor Track History and Information

-A major addition to the Boise State track and field program was made in 2002 when the university, along with Jacksons Food Stores in Meridian, Idaho, and the Idaho Center of Nampa, Idaho, combined to create the Jacksons Indoor Track at the Idaho Sports Center.
+The Jacksons Indoor Track was built in 2002 when Boise State University, along with Jacksons Food Stores in Meridian, Idaho, and the Idaho Center of Nampa, Idaho, combined to create the Jacksons Indoor Track at the Idaho Sports Center.

 Purchase of the track was made possible when John D. Jackson, President of Jacksons Food Stores, made a cash gift of $250,000 to Boise State.

-The Idaho Sports Center landed its first national championship in 2005 when it hosted the USA Track and Field National Indoor Masters Championships.
+The Idaho Sports Center landed its ﬁrst national championship in 2005 when it hosted the USA Track and Field National Indoor Masters Championships.
 The Masters Championships attracted more than 800 male and female athletes ages 40 and over.
-The facility also hosted the 2012 NCAA National Indoor Track and Field Championship, the largest meet ever held in the facility.
+Most recently, the facility hosted the 2012 NCAA National Indoor Track and Field Championships, the largest meet ever held in the facility.